pressbooks/docs/_pages/installation.md

 * Do not install Pressbooks on an existing WordPress blog -- create a new WordPress install instead.
 * Pressbooks works with [PHP 7.0][php] and WordPress 4.9.4.
 Lower versions are not supported.

+The installed network (Wordpress + Pressbooks + McLuhan + Aldine) will use approximately 50 MB of server space.
+The total amount of server space you should provision will depend on the projected size of your network and the amount of media you expect to upload.

 ### Part 1: WordPress

 1. Install WordPress using the [Famous 5-Minute Install][wp-install].